velorek1/meneameterm/README.md

 For now it is a DEMO of what it could become.
 The program downloads the 100 news items that appear on the front page by making a CURL request to "https://meneame.net/api/list.php?status=published".

 It then parses the received data and displays it in a program with a retro text interface.
-Not my best or cleanest code intended to be used as a "demo", it is made with a lot of love, though :)
+Not my best or cleanest code intended to be used as a "demo".
+When you think you understand strings in C there is always a "Segmentation Fault" around the corner.
+But despite the countless "memory leaks" it is made with a lot of love :)

 The explanation of all the modules below: